 This is the academic, level 1 course for Spanish.
 It is an introduction to the language for students with little or no Spanish background.
-Using a theme-centered approach, students actively participate in language tasks (listening, speaking, reading and writing) both individually and in small groups.
-Students will learn core material (essential Present Tense verbs, grammar and commonly used vocabulary) that will allow them to communicate.
+Using a theme-centered approach, students actively participate in language tasks (listening, speaking, reading, and writing) both individually and in small groups.
+Students will learn core material (essential high-frequency vocabulary, including verbs, and grammar) that will allow them to communicate.
 There will be opportunities throughout the course for students to learn about the values, customs, and contributions of various Spanish-speaking countries.
 Themes include: Getting to know you, At school, Pastimes, and Family.